-- 4.3.1 The contractor will be required to nominate a single point of contact, usually the site manager, who will liaise with the contract administrator and Council on a daily basis. - 4.3.2 The contractor will be responsible for coordinating all health and safety and its workers welfare for the duration of the works.
+- 4.3.1 The contractor will be required to nominate a single point of contact, usually the site manager, who will liaise with an appointed person from the Town Council on a daily basis. - 4.3.2 The contractor will be responsible for coordinating all health and safety and its workers welfare for the duration of the works.
 They should inform the Council as soon as practicable of any accident or incidents reportable under the RIDDOR 2013 requirements.
 The contractor will be required to demonstrate the means by which they ensure the information is disseminated to their operatives.
-Full details should be included within the contractor's construction phase plan. - 4.3.3 The contractor must carry out regular safety inspections, and copies of safety inspection reports must be made available to the contract administrator or Council on request.
+Full details should be included within the contractor's construction phase plan. - 4.3.3 The contractor must carry out regular safety inspections, and copies of safety inspection reports must be made available to the Town Council on request.